At a glance

 According to the school its "IBDP results have been among the best in the region".
 The results are impressive, and largely improving.

-The school has had some considerable individual successes - in May 2013 Xanita Saaymen achieved the perfect score of 45/45, while last year the top score was 44/45.
+In May 2013 Xanita Saaymen achieved the perfect score of 45/45, while in 2014/2015 the top score was 44/45.
 Some 8% of its students achieved 40 or above - a pass mark that would be good enough for Oxbridge (which usually cites 38).
 In fact DIA says "all" of its graduates secured college placements across 17 countries, which include the world’s top universities: Yale, Princeton, Stanford, Cambridge, and London School of Economics.
 "In May 2015, 80% of our students received acceptances from their first choice university."

 The school has a very decent range of after school activities - which as an IB school you would expect.
 The school offers the International Award (Duke of Edinburgh) and the Model United Nations, staples it seems of IB schools.
 One of the school's students recently won the poetry recitation competition at the Emirates Airline Festival of Literature.